You may wish to read an introduction to this section first.

 than those by Bonanno.
 T. G. Jackson.

 Barisano made this door after that for the Cathedral of his hometown in Apulia, another Norman territory.
-He was more of a goldsmith than a sculptor and the panels bring to mind Byzantine patterns.
+He was more of a goldsmith than a sculptor and the panels bring to mind Byzantine patterns (see the door of S. Paolo fuori le Mura which was made in Constantinople in 1070).

 The cathedral exhibits a very disagreeable specimen of the Gothic taste.
 To increase its ugliness, the injudicious monks